CausewayDigital/Minecraft-EE-MakeCode/tutorials/cyber-kingdom/firewall/firewall_3.md

 ```

 ## Virus @showdialog
-It's a Virus!
+It's another anomaly!
 ![Virus](https://raw.githubusercontent.com/CausewayDigital/Minecraft-EE-MakeCode/main/tutorials/cyber-kingdom/firewall/images/level_3.jpg)

 ## Stop the virus
-This is a different anomaly called a virus!
-Add another rule to stop this anomaly.
+This is a different anomaly!
+Add another rule to stop this particular anomaly.
-Can you see anything that might help us distinguish between a villager and a virus?
+Can you see anything that might help us distinguish between a villager and the anomaly?
 Remember, you can press the < (back) button to check the lookout view again.